When you buy an air mattress for camping and hiking, it’s best to know about its level of air pressure.

 You don’t want to wake up on a flat cold surface, right?

-So always fill your blow-up mattress with the right amount of air.
+So always fill your blow-up mattress with the right amount of air using a mattress pump which can be either a manual pump or electric pump.

 How Can You Tell Your Air Mattress Overfilled